AnthonyDTU/esp32-project-template/README.md

 The PlatformIO configuration might also need to be updated, to reflect the specific platform and framework used in this project.
 This is done in the platformio.ini file.
 Here, platform and framework information, programming and monitoring configurations, build options, library dependencies and other things can be specified.
 It is also possible to write multiple configurations, which all builds ontop of a base configuration, for easy switching between different run modes.

-For more information and examples, see PlatformIO's own documentation: https://docs.platformio.org/en/latest/projectconf/index.html
+For more information and examples, see PlatformIO's own documentation, a link to which can be found in the references at the buttom of this document.